splaw88/onion-architecture/README.md

 # This project
 In this project I tried to implement some simple app to log work time.
 I tried to make it not too complex so it's behaviour is not perfect but should be good example from architectural point.

-As you can see in tree structure there are some core modules containing app logic and currently one infrastructural implementation based on spring boot, h2 in memory database, embedded Tomcat, Rest services and Angular2 web UI.
+Currently there are 2 infrastructural implementations:
+1. based on spring boot, h2 in memory database, embedded Tomcat, Rest services and Angular2 web UI.
+2. simple runable console application with no DI containers, and simple inmemory repositories;
 In the future ill write other infrastructure stack to prove point of strong decoupling.

 ### Building and running